-Trinkets are a small-scale treasure, classified under Consumables, that can be discovered through participating in Crawls, Staff Events, or as rewards from staff for great writing.
+Trinkets are a small-scale treasure, classified under Consumables, that can be discovered through participating in Staff Events or as rewards from staff for great writing.
 Trinkets may come in the form of customized Consumables, multi-use Consumables, or even ‘permanent’ Consumables.
 Usually the ‘longer lasting’ versions will be much weaker than those that are true Consumables.

 While Trinkets are often very unique, they are also prevalent enough that there is no central ‘list’ of the ones present in Multerra, especially since some of them may not be permanent fixtures.
 Feel free to leaf through some of the Character Profiles if you’re curious for some examples of Trinkets.